dbt-labs/dbt-utils/README.md

     - else_value: Value to use if comparison fails, default is 0

 #### unpivot ([source](macros/sql/unpivot.sql))
-This macro "un-pivots" values from columns to rows.
+This macro "un-pivots" a table from wide format to long format.
+Functionality is similar to pandas [melt](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.melt.html) function.

 Usage:
 ```